Amalfi-Festival/amalfi-festival-org/_includes/fees-deposits-cancellations.md

 30, 2022.
 Registrants will be notified by May 15, 2023 if price increases and may withdraw without penalty if there is more than a 5% increase.

-## Balance of Payment

-Balance of payment will be due upon receipt of invoice, approximately 60 days before departure .

-Pay your balance here through PayPal's secure system.

-**Please note:** *A 4% service fee will be added to your total balance to cover the processing charges for on-line payment (Fee is 4.8% for foreign transactions, i.e. outside of the U.S.)*

 ## Cancellation Policy & Refunds

 If you need to cancel your participation in the program, the following policies and deadlines must be respected: